abdul-samad0/myNodePostgresProject/README.md

-# Netflix Clone using MERN Stack
+# Netflix Clone using MERN Stack with PostgreSQL Integration

 ## Overview

 This Netflix clone is developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It involves data extraction from the TMDB API and storing it in MongoDB.
-The frontend interacts with the backend through Express and Node.js, making API calls to retrieve movie and TV show data.
+It now features integration with PostgreSQL, replacing MongoDB for data storage.
+The backend, frontend, and data extraction process have been updated to accommodate the switch to PostgreSQL.

 ## Data Extraction

 The data extraction process is handled by the `dataExtraction.js` file in the Extraction code folder.
-This script pulls data from the TMDB API and stores it in MongoDB.
+This script pulls data from the TMDB API and stores it in PostgreSQL.

 ## Frontend Features